grosser/gettext_i18n_rails/Readme.md

     gem 'fast_gettext', '>=0.4.8'
     gem 'gettext', '>=1.9.3', :require => false

-Installed as gem?
+Installed as gem and on Rails 2?
 Add to your Rakefile:

     #Rakefile
     begin